-To be even more explicit about what is meant by off campus, the railway tracks (south of campus) and Highway 401 (north of campus) are clearly out of bounds.
+To be even more explicit about what is meant by off campus, the railway tracks (south of Peter Street) and Highway 401 (north of campus) are clearly out of bounds.
+Students must also stay east of Toronto Road.
 Similarly, the beach and the Ganaraska River are strictly prohibited as there are no lifeguards on duty and typical water quality tests must be completed prior to any water access.
 Accountability for breaking this rule will include day students, who will be seen to be "in the company of."